Polyhedra with the Zometool

 stellations of the Icosahedron mentioned above.

-And now we continue with the facetings of the Dodecahedron.
-This model is not strictly a
+We continue with the facetings of the Dodecahedron.
+The model below is not strictly a dual

-dual of the previous one because it also includes the ditrigonal polyhedra.
+of the previous one because it also includes the ditrigonal polyhedra and the Compound of

 Fig. 4.8: This model represents facetings of the Dodecahedron, this is the outer